Credit: NOAA/JPL-Caltech

 - Download and print the GOES-U launch bingo cards at the links below.

-- Watch the GOES-U launch broadcast in June and mark off the words that you hear.
+- Watch the GOES-U launch broadcast video and mark off the words that you hear.

 - When you get five words in a row, say “BINGO!”